Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 ## 3.1 Integration Process
 ### 3.1.1 Introducing the sdk package
 ```
-Copy meatisdk_2.0.0.aar to the libs directory and copy the so files from the demo to the libs directory.
-The so file is introduced according to the full or partial type of the needs of the project.
+The so files and aar files in the libs folder are imported into your own project, so files are imported in all or part of the types according to the needs of your project.
 ```

-### 3.1.2 Configuring build.gradle
+### 3.1.2 Configure build.gradle

-Add the following configuration to the build.gradle file.
 ```
+Add the following configuration to the build.gradle file:

+android {
-Repositories {
+     defaultConfig {
+         ...
-    flatDir {
+         ndk {
-        Dirs 'libs'
+         // Select the .so library corresponding to the cpu type to be added.
+         abiFilters 'armeabi', 'arm64-v8a', 'armeabi-v7a', 'x86_64', 'x86'
          }
      }
-Android {
       sourceSets {
-        Main {
+         main {
              jniLibs.srcDirs = ['libs']
          }
      }
 }

+repositories {
+     flatDir {
+         dirs 'libs'
+     }
+}

-Dependencies {
+dependencies {
+     // Required libraries
-    Implementation(name: 'mearisdk-1.0.0', ext: 'aar')
+    implementation(name: 'mearisdk-2.2.0-20200313', ext: 'aar')
+    implementation 'com.squareup.okhttp3:okhttp:3.12.0'
+    implementation 'org.eclipse.paho:org.eclipse.paho.client.mqttv3:1.2.0'
+    implementation 'com.alibaba:fastjson:1.2.57'
+    implementation 'com.google.zxing:core:3.3.3'
 }
 ```